 One-Repetition Maximum or 1RM

-Repetition maximum is often expressed as 1RM or one-repetition maximum.
+Repetition maximum is often expressed as 1RM, one-repetition maximum or ORM.
 This indicates the heaviest weight you can lift with maximum effort in a single repetition.

 The 1RM measurement is a standard in weight training for marking improvement.
 By establishing your 1RM and tracking it, you are able to observe your progress.
 It is a precise measure which will you give you positive reinforcement and a sense of accomplishment as you see improvements.